Clara Schumann was completely unique and awesome – and here's why

 The remarkable pianist and composer was a true pioneer who had a profound impact on the history of music.
 Here's everything you need to know about her life and work – with a look ahead to London celebrations of her bicentenary this year.

-Clara Schumann, born Clara Wieck, is considered to be one of the most talented and distinguished composer–pianists of the Romantic era.
+Clara Schumann, born Clara Wieck, is considered one of the most talented and distinguished composer–pianists of the Romantic era.

 Starting young, she was a child prodigy.
-Her father made her practice for two hours a day alongside her daily piano, violin, singing, theory, harmony, composition and counterpoint lessons.
+Her father made her practise for two hours a day alongside her daily piano, violin, singing, theory, harmony, composition and counterpoint lessons.